nativelibs4java/Scalaxy/Loops/README.md

 // Dependency at compilation-time only (not at runtime). libraryDependencies += "com.nativelibs4java" %% "scalaxy-loops" % "0.1" % "provided"

-// The latest release might not be synced to Maven Central just yet: resolvers += Resolver.sonatypeRepo("releases")

 // If you care about speed, you may want to enable these:
 // scalacOptions ++= Seq("-optimise", "-Yclosure-elim", "-Yinline")
 ```